-The operating result [EBIT] increased in the financial year by 37.9% from $\mathop{\in} 244.6$ million to $\mathop{\in} 337.4$ million and was therefore above the guidance given in the beginning of 2018, which had originally forecasted an operating result within a range of between $\mathop{\in} 305$ million and $\mathop{\in} 325$ million.
-The forecast, as adjusted during the year, of an operating result within a range of between $\mathop{\in} 325$ million and $\mathop{\in} 335$ million was therefore slightly exceeded in the past financial year.
+The operating result (EBIT) increased in the financial year by 37.9% from € 244.6 million to € 337.4 million and was therefore above the guidance given in the beginning of 2018, which had originally forecasted an operating result within a range of between € 305 million and € 325 million.
+The forecast, as adjusted during the year, of an operating result within a range of between € 325 million and € 325 million and € 335 million was therefore slightly exceeded in the past financial year.

 The significant improvement in profitability in 2018 was also reflected in the increase in net earnings and earnings per share, which increased by 38.0% compared to the previous year.
-Net earnings increased from $\bigcirc$ 135.8 million in the previous year to $\bigcirc$ 187.4 million, and the earnings per share increased accordingly from $\bigcirc$ 9.09 in the previous year to $\bigcirc$ 12.54.
+Net earnings increased from $\notin$ 135.8 million in the previous year to $\notin$ 187.4 million, and the earnings per share increased accordingly from $\notin$ 9.09 in the previous year to $\notin$ 12.54.

 PUMA's dividend policy foresees a distribution of 25% to 35% of net earnings.
-In accordance with this, the Management Board and the Supervisory Board will propose a dividend of $\mathfrak S$ 3.50 per share for the financial year 2018 at the Annual General Meeting on April 18, 2019.
+In accordance with this, the Management Board and the Supervisory Board will propose a dividend of $\notin$ 3.50 per share for the financial year 2018 at the Annual General Meeting on April 18, 2019.
 This corresponds to a payout ratio of 27.9%.

 The PUMA share was again included in the M-DAX in June 2018, as the free float increased from just under 13% to 55% due to the reduction in Kering's shareholding and, as a result, the trading volume of the PUMA share also increased significantly.
-The share price developed very positively in 2018 and stood at $\in$ 427.00 at the end of the year.
-This represents an increase of 17.6% compared to the previous year's $\in$ 363.00.
-The market capitalization of the PUMA Group increased accordingly to around $\in$ 6.4 billion (previous year: $\in$ 5.4 billion).
+The share price developed very positively in 2018 and stood at € 427.00 at the end of the year.
+This represents an increase of 17.6% compared to the previous year's € 363.00.
+The market capitalization of the PUMA Group increased accordingly to around € 6.4 billion (previous year: € 5.4 billion).